We are an independent charity telling Wiltshire's Stories and caring for Nationally important collections

 A watercolour view of the front of the Assize Court building, with flags and banners.
 People are approaching the entrance using the steps and the sloping entrance.

-We have raised our first million towards the project to revitalise the Devizes Assize Court as a new home for the Wiltshire Museum and a
+A planning application has been submitted for the revitalisation of the Devizes Assize Court as a new home for the Wiltshire Museum A major milestone

 Read more